Roman Catholic Diocese of Stockholm

 The Diocese of Stockholm (Dioecesis Holmiensis; Stockholms katolska stift) is an exempt Latin Catholic ecclesiastical bishopric in Sweden and the only Catholic diocese established in Sweden since the Protestant Reformation.
 The diocese belongs to no ecclesiastical province but forms an episcopal conference with its Nordic neighbours.
-Its territory includes 44 parishes and covers the entire country of Sweden.Its cathedral episcopal see is Saint Eric's Cathedral in Sweden's capital city of Stockholm.
+Its territory includes 44 parishes and covers the entire country of Sweden.

+Its cathedral episcopal see is Saint Eric's Cathedral in Sweden's capital city of Stockholm.
 The former Catholic cathedrals have been possessions of the Church of Sweden since the reformation, along with other ecclesiastical infrastructure of the pre-Reformation Catholic dioceses in Sweden.

+The aid organisation Caritas Sweden is a service of the Diocese of Stockholm.